FindMySchool LogoFindMySchool

 This is a state school with no tuition fees.
 Places are allocated through Hertfordshire County Council admissions, rather than direct selection by the school, and the published admission number is 60.

 Demand is meaningful.
-For Reception entry in 2024, there were 111 applications for 60 offers (subscription proportion 1.85).
+For Reception entry in 2024, there were 111 applications for 60 offers (ratio of applications to places 1.85).
 In practice, that level of demand means families should treat this as a school where timing, preference order, and evidence submission discipline matters.
-(The dataset does not include a last distance offered figure for this school, so distance-based predictions are not appropriate here.)

 Open events are typically listed as happening in November and December, and families should check the school and local authority listings each year because the exact dates vary.